Laser Vision Correction

 Which type of Laser Vision Correction is right for you?

 Figuring out which type of laser corrective surgery is right for you is something that is best discussed with your Optometrist, who can refer you to the Ophthalmologist that is right for your vision needs.
-To discuss your vision correction options and inquire about your candidacy for any of these surgeries, contact one of our locations closest to you to book an eye exam with one of our Optometrists: on Bloor St in Rosedale, on Wellington St in the Metro area, or on Queen St in the Beaches neighbourhood.
+To discuss your vision correction options and inquire about your candidacy for any of these surgeries, contact one of our locations closest to you to book an eye exam with one of our Optometrists: on Bloor St in Rosedale, or on Queen St in the Beaches neighbourhood.